 Educational, scientific, artistic, or testimonial content

 YouTube may allow content that violates the misinformation policies noted on this page if that content includes additional context in the video, audio, title, or description.
-This is not a free pass to promote misinformation.
+This is not a pass to promote misinformation.
 Additional context may include countervailing views from local health authorities or medical experts.
 We may also make exceptions if the purpose of the content is to condemn, dispute, or satirize misinformation that violates our policies.
 We may also make exceptions for content showing an open public forum, like a protest or public hearing, provided the content does not aim to promote misinformation that violates our policies.

 YouTube also believes people should be able to share their own experiences, including personal experiences with vaccinations.
 This means we may make exceptions for content in which creators describe firsthand experiences from themselves or their family.
 At the same time, we recognize there is a difference between sharing personal experiences and promoting misinformation about vaccines.
 To address this balance, we will still remove content or channels if they include other policy violations or demonstrate a pattern of promoting vaccine misinformation.